eryjus/century-os/journals/JOURNAL-v0.7.0.md

 OK, I think I am going to have to write a purpose-built system to check out what is going on with the system.
 Before I go there, I want to commit my changes and try v0.6.1 again to see if I can get it to boot (I need to rule out hardware as a problem).

+---

+So, I had problems with that version for a while as well.
+I ended up reloading a different microSD card with the same `pi-bootloader` software and I was able to get it to load far more regularly.
+I was also having problems with the `ftdi-sio` module on my host system.
+So, that said, I still do not have a root cause for all my problems.
+The only thing I think I can do regularly to resolve my problems is to exit the shell and launch a new one.
+And even at that, it is not consistent.
+I honestly believe it is the rpi at this point.